NiGhTTraX/eslint-config/README.md

 # Or equivalent.
 npm i babel-eslint

-# These are optional and are required by their respectiv configs.
+# These are optional and are required by their respective configs.
 npm i \
     eslint-plugin-import \
     eslint-plugin-jsx-a11y \
-    eslint-plugin-react
+    eslint-plugin-react \
+    eslint-plugin-typescript \
 ```

 Unfortunately, until